-Contribute the relevant percentage of your Pensionable Salary to the Scheme; or
+- Contribute the relevant percentage of your CARE Pensionable Salary to the Scheme; or - Choose "Salary Sacrifice", under which your Earnings are reduced by the relevant percentage from the table above.
+The Employer then makes additional contributions, equivalent to the amount of the reduction, to the Scheme, in recognition of your reduced Earnings, instead of you making contributions yourself.
+(Your benefits from the Scheme would be based on your Notional CARE Pensionable Salary for periods when you choose Salary Sacrifice.)

-Choose "Salary Sacrifice", in which case your Earnings will be reduced by the relevant percentage of your Notional Pensionable Salary but you will not have to make any contributions to the Scheme from your reduced Earnings.
-(Your benefits from the Scheme would be based on your Notional Pensionable Salary for periods when you choose Salary Sacrifice.)
-For more details about Salary Sacrifice, see Appendix B.
+For more details about Salary Sacrifice, as well as a worked example, see Appendix A.